bertrand12345/Data_ENG_project1/README.md

 # Keyword Extractor Tool to HashTag Tool (Lab 1)

 #### A. **Overview:**
-In this lab, learners will gain hands-on experience with command-line tools in Python to perform ETL tasks.
+In this lab, we will gain hands-on experience with command-line tools in Python to perform ETL tasks.
 Specifically, the lab focuses on extracting keywords from transcriptions using the Keyword Extractor Tool and creating hashtags using the Hashtag Tool. rom a transcription using the Keyword Extractor Tool.
 3. Create hashtags using the Hashtag Tool.
 4. Limit the number of keywords to a maximum of the top keywords.